 In a moment of darkness, I am caught in the trap of routine; the disorderliness in my orderliness, and for that moment, I do not belong.

-In a moment of darkness, colour makes no sense, scents are mundane; I look to the sky and seek escape from this sphere I float on.
+In a moment of darkness, colour makes no sense, scents are insipid; I look to the sky and seek escape from this sphere I float on.